RyanGuzelian/Alpha_team_soen341project2023/README.md

 5) Ruawei Lin : Team Member- frontend developer

 Additional role:
-1) Parthiv Akbari : Skateholder
+1) Parthiv Akbari : Stakeholder

 Technologies used for this project are:
 1) Node.js